zhinst/laboneq-applications/examples/guide-building-blocks.md

 +++

-### Building a first experiment
+### Building a first experiment pulse sequence

-Let's build our first experiment using quantum operations.
+Let's build our first experiment pulse sequence using quantum operations.
+The experiment pulse sequence is described by the LabOne Q `Experiment` object.

 We'll need to import some things are the start.
 We'll explain what each of them is as we go: